Want to help the Oklahoma storm victims? There are many things you can do and no amount of help is too little. Now is the time to come together.

 Ways You Can Help the Oklahoma Storm Victims

 When disasters like this strike it’s usually best to donate funds so that organizations can get the supplies needed and don’t have to sort through and deal with overwhelming amounts of items.
-There is one exception found at the bottom of this list.

 There are several places throughout the state that are helping in the efforts and need funds to continue to aid in disaster relief.
 These are some of the places that are asking for help.

 This is still early so more options will be added as they become available.
 Check back to this page later or visit our Facebook page to stay up-to-date.